LynneMcGrail/Portfolio-Project-3-Word-it/README.md

 * [Program Arcade Games](http://programarcadegames.com/python_examples/show_file.php?file=game_class_example.py)<br>
 To further my development and understanding of the use of `classes` in `Game` development in Python.
 No code directly used, but found it a helpful read on how to create games and look at different approaches in Python.

+## Acknowledgements:
+- Code institute for the Mentors and Tutors on the course.
+Especially our class Facilitator and Mentor [Simen Daehlin](https://github.com/Eventyret) for sharing his expertise and helping us solve our problems to become better software developers.
+- My Mentor [Jubril Akolade](https://www.linkedin.com/in/jubrillionaire/) for guiding me in the right direction and helping me establish good coding practice.
+- My fellow classmates for their ideas and enthusiasm on our facilitator sessions and masterclasses, and also their support on Slack.
+- Stack Overflow for troubleshooting and fixing errors
+- The Slack community for tips, advice, quick fixes and kind words.
+Especially [Chris Williams](https://github.com/Chr15w1986) who helped me solve bugs and gave me great advice for better coding practice.
+- My partner and family, for their encouragement, support and patience.